AnyLog-co/documentation/sql setup.md

 run client () sql [dbms name] [query options] [select statement]
 </pre>

-Note 1: The SQL queries that are supported by the network protocol are detailed below.
+Note 1: The SQL queries that are supported by the network protocol are limited to a subset of queries.
 Note 2: The network protocol also supports pre-defined functions.

 Details on how to query multiple data from multiple nodes are available in the section [Query nodes in the network](https://github.com/AnyLog-co/documentation/blob/master/queries.md#executing-queries-against-the-nodes-in-the-network).